echarin/tfip-miniproject/README.md

 - Both the frontend and backend are containerised with Docker, with the instructions in the `Dockerfile` of each project directory.
 - Each `Dockerfile` makes use of caching of layers for faster builds.
 - The manifests for the Kubernetes cluster are in the `k8s` folder.
 - The `Deployment` and `Service` components of each portion of the app are defined in a template `.yaml` file.
+- A `Secret` is used for credentials; it was applied before applying the `.yaml` files.
 - Both services are internal services.
-  - An `Ingress` is meant to expose the services.
+  - An `Ingress` is used to expose the services.
 It can be accessed at [http://34.102.214.43/], but the Spring Boot backend is failing health checks.
     - Some time after the project deadline, a fix has been made and now the app can be visited at the IP address given above.

 ## Github Actions for CI/CD